-Funding for undergraduate students from the UK
+Funding opportunities for prospective undergraduate students from the UK are listed below.

 The Tuition Fee Loan explained